 There are parts of this book that I really loved and parts that didn’t quite speak to me.
 You Are a Badass explores a variety of topics from meditation to money and different ways to reach your goals.

 While I didn’t love all the points of this book, the positive lessons outweigh any negatives.
 It provides a lot of helpful information about being present and grateful in your life and offers ways to help others.
-These are helpful reminders.
+These are helpful reminders for any time of year.

 When I first got engaged, a friend gave me this book.
 I hadn’t read many self-help books before and hadn’t read any about relationships, so I wasn’t sure what to expect.